← All Articles

 • Sponsor packages: Trade speaking slots for $25,000-$50,000 sponsorships from AI startups

-• Regional speakers: Book West Coast talent for West Coast events, saving $10,000+ in travel
+• Regional speakers: Book West Coast talent for West Coast events, saving considerably in travel

-Platforms like Crimson Speakers charge speakers flat fees while remaining free for event organizers, eliminating traditional bureau markups of 25-30%.
-This saves $50,000-$100,000 on typical multi-day conference budgets.
+Platforms like Crimson Speakers charge speakers flat fees while remaining free for event organizers, eliminating traditional bureau markups.
+This can save tens of thousands of dollars on typical multi-day conference budgets.

 Technical and Logistical Considerations

-AI demonstrations fail 3x more frequently than standard presentations.
+AI demonstrations fail far more frequently than standard presentations.
+The combination of GPU requirements, API dependencies, and live data connections creates multiple failure points.
 Prevent failures through comprehensive technical planning:

 Display Requirements